 - The Raven from Elysium, Kruger's military transport that even fly into orbit.

 - Kenneth Oppel's books, Airborn, Skybreaker, and Starclimber, are the very embodiment of this trope: they take place in an alternate history in which airships never lost popularity, despite the Hindenburg incident, thanks to the new element 'hydrium'.
-This changes technological advancement to an enormous extent (for better or worse being extremely subjective) and airships and ornithopters are now several hundred times more popular than any sea-going vessel.
+This changes technological advancement to an enormous extent (whether it is for better or for worse is extremely subjective) and airships and ornithopters are now several hundred times more popular than any sea-going vessel.
 The main character (Matt Cruse, a name which immediately screams "adventure/romance novel") starts out aboard the Aurora, an incredibly luxurious, enormous airship.
 Later on in Skybreaker, a very low-class ship is shown, and then another high-price ship that can also reach incredible altitudes.
 In the same book, the plot centers around an absolutely immense derelict airship.

 - Every single novel in the Timeline Wars series by John Barnes involves a Cool Airship.
 The fact that the second book is named Washington's Dirigible is sort of a clue; that book ends with a climactic battle on the airship.